 Climate Action SG

-Eco Action Day supports this zero waste vision and will continue to raise the awareness on waste management via the annual campaign.
-In its 13th year, SDG Goal 13 on Climate Action will be the focus during the industry roundtable where participants of public, private and academia will come together to discuss on topics in relation to packaging, plastics and e-waste and the extended producer responsibility to be in line with Singapore’ Year Towards Zero Waste theme.
+Eco Action Day supported this zero waste vision and will continue to raise the awareness on waste management via the annual campaign.
+In its 13th year, SDG Goal 13 on Climate Action was the focus during the industry roundtable where participants of public, private and academia came together to discuss topics in relation to packaging, plastics, e-waste and extended producer responsibility, in line with Singapore’s Year Towards Zero Waste.

 2018 was one of Singapore’s warmest year on record.
 To instil greater awareness of climate change among people and to support the Paris Agreement, Environment and Water Resources Minister, Masagos Zulkifli designated 2018 as the Year of Climate Action.
 To help green the country in the year of climate action, Eco Action Day campaign called on organisations, schools and individuals to pledge green actions on its 12th year.
 This annual nationwide campaign encouraged awareness of, and action for the environment and celebrated the United Nations (UN) Environment Programme’s World Environment Day (WED), held every 5 June.
 By committing pledges to take simple actions to reduce energy waste, participants played their part in making a positive change by supporting green initiatives in Singapore.
 Each pledge contributed to the Climate Action Pledges by the Ministry of the Environment and Water Resources (MEWR).
 Last October, 315 tree saplings were planted at Fort Siloso, Sentosa, to match every corporate pledge received during the campaign last year.